 Kidcot Fun Stops

 At each pavilion in the World Showcase there are Kidcot Fun Stops.
-These locations provide a free cardboard Duffy cutout that children can draw on with crayons and markers.
-These tables give children the ability to be creative and have some fun, and it gives the ability to interact with cast members from around the world.
+These locations provide a special traveler’s card with information about each country and a drawing with Disney characters to color along with a complimentary Ziploc® bag that looks like luggage to keep the cards in.
+These areas give children the ability to be creative and have some fun, and it gives the ability to interact with cast members from around the world.
 Each pavilion has cast members from the native lands working at these Kidcot Fun Spots, so they may not even realize the cultural lessons they are getting just from interacting with someone from a foreign nation.

 The character meet-and-greets offer a unique learning experience for young children in the World Showcase.
 Here you can teach your children about where their favorite fairytale characters live.
 For example, the World Showcase might be the first time your children have any reference for what it means for Mulan to live in China.
 Whether you are meeting Snow White in Germany or Belle in France, each of these meet-and-greets present a learning opportunity for children.
 Not only are these meet-and-greets a unique learning experience, but they are also obviously very fun.
 Some of these characters you can only meet in the World Showcase.
 Guests with children should be excited to check out Anna and Elsa’s new meet-and-greet at the Norway Pavilion, in their Royal Sommerhus.

 Disney Phineas and Ferb: Agent P’s World Showcase Adventure